rotoapanta/botZabbixProject/README.md

 ## Requirements

+    * Anaconda installed on your system.
     * Python 3.10 or higher installed on your system.
     * `python-telegram-bot` library version 13.1 installed.
     * Access to a Zabbix server with appropriate credentials.
     * A Telegram bot token obtained from the BotFather.
     * `pyzabbix` library installed to interact with the Zabbix API..
     * Computer running Anaconda on Windows, Linux or macOS (in this case macOS is used).

 ## Components Description